 GRASSLANDS The Monument contains specific resources for which it was declared a National Monument.
 Special resources (called "objects" in the Declaration) include archeological features such as ruins and petroglyphs, and natural features such as the green riparian zone and associated wildlife along the Agua Fria River.
 The natural features also include spacious grasslands that provide habitat and a migratory corridor for the American pronghorn, the fastest mammal in North America.
 Nesting and migratory birds rely on the grasslands to provide seeds and insects for nourishment.
 Native peoples have inhabited and used the grasslands for perhaps thousands of years.
 This March 2013 on Perry Mesa photo shows the grassland with a vegetation plot .
 The FAFNM Natural Resources Committee conducts field trips to monitor this plot that excludes cattle.

-The Sunset Fire in late May, 2020 swept up Arrastre Canyon, north across Black Mesa, and was stopped at Badger Springs. but not before consuming 4000 acres.
-The condition of the pronghorn herd on on this grassland is unknown.
-The June 2020 photo shows the burn line in contrast to the unburnt invasive oats and mustard.
+The Sunset Fire on May 31, 2020 swept from I-17, east into Arrastre Canyon, north across Black Mesa, and was stopped at Badger Springs, but not before consuming 4000 acres.
+The fate of the pronghorn herd on this grassland is unknown.
+The June 2020 photo shows the burn line in contrast to the unburnt invasive oats and Sahara mustard weed.